GullLakeRnD/AutoWaterSystem/README.md

 # AutoWaterSystem
-The Code for the Automated Watering System Kyle Bennett made.
+The Code for the Automated Watering System Kyle Bennett is working on.